tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/如何推流/PC 推流/概览_intl_en.md

 - **XSplit Installation**
 You can download an installation package on XSplit official website to install it according to default settings.
 XSplit is not a free software.
 As an alternative, you can use OBS (**Free**).
-For game CSS, XSplit has a separate installation package.
-It is recommended to use BroadCaster for non-game CSS.
+For live game streaming, XSplit has a separate installation package.
+It is recommended to use BroadCaster for non-game live streaming.
 ![](https://main.qcloudimg.com/raw/401afb98511a69bf70806bf50d28c2ff.png)

 ## 2. Software parameter configuration